 The drivers of the market back then were driven by China, with fears of a rapid slowdown and devaluation, which spooked the market, as well as the anticipated beginning of the Fed tightening cycle.
 In the end, the Fed started to hike rates, and equities read the news as positive after all, because rising rates must surely mean the economy is doing well.
 What resulted was a multi-year rally in equities.

 And this time?
 We observe a big discrepancy between global growth expectations (and sentiment) versus the price action of equities.
-The sharp rally in bonds as well as equities at the same time is testament to this confusion.
-Maybe in part it’s the record number of share buybacks by companies.
-But for sure the biggest driver has been the reversal of the Fed’s sentiment towards rate hikes in late 2018/early 2019 which has caused this slingshot move higher.
+The sharp rally in bonds, as well as equities at the same time, is a testament to this confusion.
+Maybe in part, it’s the record number of share buybacks by companies.
+But for sure the biggest driver has been the reversal of the Fed’s sentiment towards rate hikes in late 2018/early 2019 which has caused this slingshot to move higher.

 I can’t help the impression that we may have entered an era where the tail of the risky assets is wagging the dog of monetary policy and not the other way round.
 It is no longer the fear of what economic growth can do to financial markets, it has reversed to the central bankers and politicians fear of what a sharp correction in the value of financial assets can do to the real economy.

 2. The Q1 US GDP report looked re-assuring at first sight, but when you scratch the surface, not all things are rosy.

 (Personal consumption has been weak, gains mainly were driven by trade, market movement +3.2% vs. 2.3% as expected).
 My interpretation here is, that this GDP report is a consequence – to some extent – of the trade war.
 Stockpiling of inventories by US importers in 3Q and 4Q 2018 was at record highs in anticipation of further tariffs, as was evidenced by record high warehouse utilization in Q4.